datajoint/dj-python-101/README.md

 (under active development - October 2019)

 # License
-Copyright, DataJoint Contributors, 2019
+**Copyright, DataJoint Contributors, 2019**

-The contents of this repository can be shared and adapted under the terms of the Creative Commons Attribution-ShareAlike License Version 4.0[CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)
+The contents of this repository can be shared and adapted under the terms of the **Creative Commons Attribution-ShareAlike License Version 4.0** [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)

 # DataJoint-Python 101